Firenza/GitHubCodeReviewFileMinimizer/README.md

 # GitHubCodeReviewFileMinimizer

-Automatically minimizes code file content for files that don't generally need a review
+A Chrome extension that automatically minimizes code file content for files that don't generally need a review